GiseVero/GiseVero/README.md

 - 🌱 I’m currently learning **Deep Learning with Python**

-- 👯 I’m looking to collaborate on **projects about Machine learning**
+- 👯 I’m looking to collaborate on **projects about Machine learning and Data analytics**

 - 📫 How to reach me **giselle.juarez89@gmail.com**